Key Takeaways

 How long does it take to set up and close an RUV?

-Most companies launch their RUV in minutes and can close capital in 1-2 days.
+Most companies launch their RUV in minutes and, once ready, can close the capital raised in 1-2 days.
 The streamlined process eliminates the weeks or months typically required for traditional SPV setup and management.

 Can international companies use RUVs to raise from US investors?